GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/install-docker.md

 ENABLE_OVERRIDE = True
 ```

-Then define overrides in `docker-compose.override.yml` (create the file if not exists):
+Then define overrides in `docker-compose.override.yml` (create the file if not exist):

 ```yaml
 version: "2.4"